 The Call Completion feature allows the operator services position to transfer a call from a requesting UE to a target UE.
 In the legacy circuit switched environment, the operator services position may keep the call on a local loop to monitor the call; or the operator services position may transfer the call using either Release Link Trunk methods for MF trunks or FACILITIES messages for Primary Rate ISDN or SS#7 signaling arrangements.
-In the case where the operator services position keeps the call on a local loop, the cross connect is made locally within the operator services position, and the PSTN sees two separate phone calls that terminate at the operator services position; one from the requesting UE to the operator and a second from the operator to the target UE.
+In the case where the operator services position keeps the call on a local loop, the cross connect is made locally within the operator services position; one from the requesting UE to the operator and a second from the operator to the target UE.